 5,09V - 0,8V = 4,29V (diode voltage drop)

 4,29V - 3,3V = 0,99V (voltage difference to "waste")

 6,65V - 0,8V = 5,85V (diode voltage drop)

 5,85V - 3,3V = 2,55 (voltage difference to "waste")

 With this example we see additional ~3,1W of heat using a transformer of 1,1VAC difference.
 That heat is avoidable using a transformer matching the application needs.

 We made this measurements in our lab, using a variable transformer fed with exactly 230VAC mains power, and using an electronic load (long term load here) and the ALS-HPULN power supply.
-The transformer voltage was adjusted to a voltage level, until no ripple was measureable and regulation worked seemless.
+The transformer voltage was adjusted to a voltage level, where no ripple was measureable anymore and regulation worked seemless.

 It should also be mentioned, that the regulator itself needs a Vdifference of 0,26V to be able to regulate, we recommend 0,5V here.
 That should be taken into account.

 The chart should be used to support you, and as there are always tolerances we can not guarantee or take responsibility, that the measurements and results will be the same at customer's setup due to tolerances (such as mains voltage, wires, transformer etc.).
 For example: If your mains voltage differs from 230V (or 115V), the secondary voltage will differ by the same ratio.